SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 We also spoke about NanoVibronix’s on the last call, which was our WoundShield product.
 We are always looking for ways to partner and work with other wound products that can help our patients.
 We have more to update on the new products and partnerships in the near future.

 Finally, on reimbursement, we have met with over four payers since the beginning of the year.
 We would most likely have some positive news to announce on coverage, but with the COVID crisis, these have delayed the implementation of reimbursement policies.
-We are confident that once these agencies load from COVID decreases, we will have new coverage announcements to share.
-We have a very compelling offer to the States and the Max [ph] and commercial payers.
+We are confident that once these agencies’ load from COVID decreases, we will have new coverage announcements to share.
+We have a very compelling offer to the states and the [Max] [ph] and commercial payers.
 Our device works extremely well and saves money for the system.
 It’s easy to use and patients like to be healed.

 Throughout 2020 we have a long list of appointments already in place and set up to help with these reimbursement carriers.
 It is a large priority for 2020 to get in front of the folks on policy adoption.
 We'll go into detail later, but we now been paid in over 15 states.
-The issue has not been policy coverage so much as making sure that the sites are billing correctly and coating correctly at the office treatment level.
+The issue has not been policy coverage so much as making sure that the sites are billing correctly and coding correctly at the office treatment level.

 Claims are being paid, which means we can collect our procedure fee.
 The issue has been when claims are done improperly, which we began to address in earnest in April and May on an account-by-account basis.